 Boosting eCommerce sales requires effective marketing.
-That means using channels that give you the opportunity to cast a wide net, while also targeting potential customers who would be genuinely interested in your business.
+That means using channels that allow you to cast a wide net while also targeting potential customers who would be genuinely interested in your business.

-Facebook is an extremely useful tool in this respect.
-With approximately 2.19 billion active monthly users, the social media platform allows marketers to reach a wide audience, and Facebook Ads also allows them to target the right audience.
+Facebook is a handy tool in this respect.
+With approximately 2.19 billion active monthly users, the social media platform allows marketers to reach a broad audience, and Facebook Ads also will enable them to target the right audience.
 From carousel ad formats to direct-to-app installations, these advertisements are among the most effective, regardless of industry or objective.

 Now partnering with an experienced Facebook advertising firm could expedite the process and help you reap the rewards almost from the get-go.
 However, if you’d prefer more hands-on experience, the following strategies will help you learn to leverage Facebook ads to maximize your eCommerce sales.
 Apply them to your campaign to improve your results.